 By the end of the module, you should have:

-- gained the ability to recognise, explain and use for themselves the basic principles of Latin grammar, to translate simple sentences from Latin to English, and to translate adapted Roman authors into English.
+- Gained the ability to recognise, explain and use the basic principles of Latin grammar, to translate simple sentences from Latin to English, and to translate adapted Roman authors into English.

 Taught by the Department of Classics, Faculty of Arts & Humanities, King's College London